jacob-moses/jacob-moses.github.io/cv.md

 “Quantifying Patients’ Affect: Decision Regret Scales and the Biomedicalization of Medical Harm,” Annual Meeting of the Society for Social Studies of Science (virtual; August 18, 2020).

-“Affect and Sensory Relation in the History of Medicine,” panel accepted at American Association for the History of Medicine Annual Meeting\* (Ann Arbor, MI; May 2020). _\* conference canceled due to COVID-19_
+“Affect and Sensory Relation in the History of Medicine,” panel accepted at Annual Meeting of the American Association for the History of Medicine\* (Ann Arbor, MI; May 2020). _\* conference canceled due to COVID-19_

 “Remaking the Regretful Agent: Cancer Surgery, Medical Harm, and the Role of Affect in Therapeutic Reversals,” STS Circle (Cambridge, MA; February 24, 2020).

 “Regret in Anticipation: Prostate-Specific Antigen Screening and the Coproduction of Future Bodies and Future Harms,” Annual Meeting of the Society for Social Studies of Science (New Orleans, LA; September 7, 2019).

-“Radical Regrets: Cancer Surgery, Prostate-Specific Antigen Testing, and the Role of Affect in Therapeutic Reversals,” presentation at American Association for the History of Medicine Annual Meeting (Los Angeles, CA; May 11, 2018).
+“Radical Regrets: Cancer Surgery, Prostate-Specific Antigen Testing, and the Role of Affect in Therapeutic Reversals,” presentation at Annual Meeting of the American Association for the History of Medicine (Los Angeles, CA; May 11, 2018).

 “Remorse Without Regret: Experimentalism, Consent, Apology, and the Affective Economies of Biomedicine,” presentation at Colloquium on the History of Psychiatry & Medicine, Department of Postgraduate and Continuing Education, McLean Hospital and Center for the History of Medicine, Francis A. Countway Library of Medicine (Boston, MA; October 15, 2015).